top of page

 Understanding Composite Decking

 Composite decking is made from a blend of wood fibers and recycled plastic.
 This combination creates a material designed to mimic the look of natural wood while offering enhanced durability.
-Composite boards are manufactured to resist fading, staining, and mold growth, which makes them a low-maintenance option for many homeowners.
-Composite boards come in many design and colour options.
+Composite boards are manufactured to resist fading, staining, and mold growth, making them a low-maintenance option for many homeowners.
+They come in various designs and color options.

 Benefits of Composite Decking